Paying attention to the dispute resolution clause

 Arbitration, by contrast, is a form of private dispute resolution, and the parties may agree in advance to the terms of the process (in that provision you’ve always ignored).
 This can be as simple as agreeing on which arbitration forum will oversee the matter and proceeding under its standard rules.
 Or, the parties can specify the terms of the process in detail: the number of arbitrators and their required expertise (instead of a judge, you could have an industry expert who doesn’t even have a law degree!), the place of the arbitration, optional limitations on that costly discovery process, and so on.

-Obviously, litigation and arbitration differ in important ways.
+Litigation and arbitration differ in important ways.
 Many clients are not aware that unlike judges, who are constrained by the rules of evidence, arbitrators may consider any evidence that they deem relevant.
-Arbitrators can issue awards based on their perception of fairness, and not necessarily on the established law.
+Arbitrators can issue awards based on their perception of fairness, and not necessarily on the established law (though consideration of prior arbitration decisions is becoming more common).
 Some clients might find this concerning.
 To others, it is refreshing.
+Don’t forget to factor in the cost of paying arbitrators; their compensation depends on how much time they spend, or work they do, on the case.

 Categorised as: Dispute Resolution